Rishaw-Developer/Rough-Projects-By-Rishaw/README.md

 # Rishaws-Projects
-Hy, My name is Rishaw, Here I have posted my all python projects.
+Hy, My name is Rishaw.
+Here I have posted my all python projects.